| Dietary Calcium has recently been associated with weight loss. More

 be overlooked.
 Jaffe R, Brown S. Acid-Alkaline ba lance and its effect

 on bone health.
 Intl J Integrative Med, 2001; 4 (6): 7-18.
+Also, our consumption of pasteurized milk, being our major food source

 of calcium, may exaggerate magnesium deficiency because the ratio